The Graduate School

 - Be accepted to a degree-seeking program by May 1/Nov.
 1

 - New graduate students must have a final GPA of at least 3.25 on their undergraduate degree, OR entrance exam scores that meet or exceed the following: GRE 307; GMAT 500; MAT 410

-- Enroll full-time (9 credit hours for the semester awarded)
+- Enroll full-time (nine credit hours for the semester awarded)

 *Meeting minimum requirements does not guarantee an award.
 If you are not admitted to a program by May 1/Nov.
 1 you will not qualify for the award

 - The New Graduate Fellowships only cover the first year.
-Second year students should speak with their advisor about the possibility of an assistantship, visit Career Services to look for on-campus work, or apply for other scholarships here
+Second-year students should speak with their advisor about the possibility of an assistantship, visit Career Services to look for on-campus work, or apply for other scholarships.

 - Only first year, full-time students are eligible for this particular scholarship, and may only apply for their semester of entry.

 - Be sure to complete all fields on the application.
 Incomplete applications will not be considered.